The ATPF LEGO Playgroup Program provides parents, children with ASD, and siblings an opportunity to interact in an innovative and meaningful way.

 Roles are switched every so often so that each group member takes a turn in each role.
 The number of steps in the direction’s booklet is divided by the number of group members (e.g.,switching a third of the way through the instructions – for a set with 90 steps, the participants would switch roles at step 30 and then again at step 60).
 In individual therapy or groups of two, one person takes the role of Engineer, and the second is both the Parts Supplier and Builder.

-The ATPF LEGO® Parent-Child Interactive Group has proved to be an amazing way for kids and their parents to have fun while building critical social interaction, verbal, and non-verbal communication!
-During the COVID-19 pandemic, Program Director Santana Getz has been providing LEGO Therapy Workshops virtually via Zoom, where children share their LEGO creations and have the opportunity to practice social communication with their peers.
+The ATPF LEGO® Playgroup has proved to be an amazing way for kids, their siblings and their parents to have fun while building critical social interaction, verbal, and non-verbal communication!
+During the COVID-19 pandemic, Program Director Santana Getz has been providing LEGO Playgroup Workshops virtually via Zoom, where children share their LEGO creations and have the opportunity to practice social communication with their peers.
 Since 2017, this program has served 334 children and over 170 families to date.

 Never miss out on all of ATPF's news and upcoming events!